truemped/truemped.github.io/content/ideas-concepts.md

 # Wardley Maps

-Simon Wardley developed the idea of [Wardley Maps][4] idea at Fotango in 2005.
+Simon Wardley developed the idea of [Wardley Maps][4] at Fotango in 2005.
 As CEO of the company he was responsible for the overall strategy of a photo printing service.
 The main issue he faced was not knowing where to invest in.

 The idea is to create a map that helps identify business strategy.
 It